Lawrence S. Bloomberg Faculty of Nursing

 Audience

-This course has been designed for point of care/front-line nurses (RNs & RPNs) working in Long-Term Care facilities and similar practice environments, who may be assigned to clinical leadership roles such as “charge nurse”, “team lead”, or “shift leader” on either an occasional or frequent basis.
+This course has been designed for point of care/frontline nurses (RNs & RPNs) working in Long-Term Care facilities and similar practice environments, who may be assigned to clinical leadership roles such as “charge nurse”, “team lead”, or “shift leader” on either an occasional or frequent basis.

-This course is a 8-week course delivered through the University of Toronto’s learning management system (Quercus).
+This course is a 8-week course delivered through the University of Toronto’s learning management system – Quercus.
 It is primarily self-paced, however participants are required to engage in discussions and submit activities/assignments within identified timelines (usually weekly).
-It is estimated that participants need to allocate ~8 hours per week to complete the required components of the course.
+It is estimated that participants need to allocate 8 hours per week to complete the required components of the course.

-In each of the 8 weeks, participants are expected to:
+In each of the 6 weeks, participants are expected to:

 • View an e-learning module

-• Read required readings (~2)
+• Read required readings (2)

-• Participate in the learning activity/assignments
+• Participate in learning activities and assignments

 For this course, the learning activities / assignments include:

-• On-line discussion activities which provide opportunity for participants to learn from the varied experiences, roles, and perspectives of others
+• Online discussion activities which provide opportunity for participants to learn from the varied experiences, roles, and perspectives of others

-• Three LIVE (via Zoom) session will take place for faculty & participants to engage with one another in a group discussion (alternative option is also available for this activity for those unable to attend)
+• Three LIVE (via Zoom) sessions will take place for faculty & participants to engage with one another in a group discussion (alternative option is also available for this activity for those unable to attend)

 • The submission of one short written assignments

-Week 1 Introduction to the Point of Care Leadership Role & Competencies
+Leading within a Introduction to the Point of Care Leadership Role & Competencies

 • Defining Point-of Care Clinical Leadership in LTC